AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-2-Business-Process-Modelling.md

 ### Summary

-This professional resource explains how SIPOC can be used as a high-level process mapping tool to support process understanding and improvement.
-SIPOC identifies the Suppliers, Inputs, Process steps, Outputs and Customers involved in a process.
-The resource extends this to SIPOC+CM by including Constraints and Measures (ASQ, 2025, p.
+This professional resource explains how SIPOC provides a simple, high-level overview of a business process.
+SIPOC identifies five important elements: Suppliers, Inputs, Process steps, Outputs and Customers.
+This helps organisations understand where a process starts, what resources are required, what activities are performed, and who receives the final output.
+The resource also introduces SIPOC+CM, which adds Constraints and Measures to provide more information about the process (ASQ, 2025, p.
 1).
-It also explains that a high-level SIPOC diagram provides context for detailed process mapping, which can include decisions, inputs, outputs, actors and timing (ASQ, 2025, p.
+A SIPOC diagram can therefore provide a useful starting point before creating a more detailed process map that includes decisions, activities, actors and timing (ASQ, 2025, p.
 1).

 ### Reflection